Ayivugwe/Ayivugwe/README.md

 # Welcome 👋, my name is Ayivugwe Kabemba

 ## I am a
-- Gospel Preacher
-- Translator & Interpreter
-- Believer of the End-Time Message preached by Brother Branham.
+- Gospel Preacher, Translator & Interpreter, Believer of the End-Time Message preached by Brother Branham.
 - Man of confidence
 - Software Developer
 - Java code reviewer